Disclosing Autism on the Job? Yes or No?

 There isn’t a right or wrong answer to disclosing autism or Aspergers on the job.
 Still there is a potential threat—it’s always there.
 And there are ramifications, regardless of any precautionary measures taken.

-In reality, autism is a baby in the realm of marginalized minorities.
+In reality, autism is a baby in the realm of marginalised minorities.
 Swarming is false, outdated, and unsubstantiated information about autism spectrum disorders.
 Beginning to fly, queries of whether or not autism is even a disorder.
 And false information certainly abounds.
 When paid professionals in the field of psychology are mistaking sustained eye contact, empathy, imagination, and ability to make friends as markers against feasibly having autism, how can we expect that the average non-autistic will get it?
 When “sensitivity” trainings and conventions about autism are saturated by educators and presenters who are non-autistics, how are we heard?
 And how many immediately box us into constricting conclusions of less than, needs special treatment, fragile, or a charity case?
 How many think us to be like the one autistic they already know or have heard about?

 How many of us lose who we are and become something we are not, in the eyes of another, with the mention of autism?